faker-js/faker/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/25828351/149049596-42c2ee8e-74f4-4887-a483-f1ea72dbe649.png)

 The container is configured with the latest node-16 alpine image and will install all node dependencies on the first run.
-After that quick setup you'll will be able to contribute with this project/run tests/build/debug directly from the container without ever installing node directly in your machine.
+After that quick setup you'll will be able to contribute/run/test/build/debug this project directly from the container without ever installing node in your machine.

 If you want to know more about VS Code Remote Development make sure to visit their [documentation](https://code.visualstudio.com/docs/remote/remote-overview)